Stochastic shear thickening fluids: Strong convergence of the Galerkin approximation and the energy equality: Introduction

-depends on $e(v)$ polynomially.
-More precisely, for $\n >0$ (the kinematic viscosity) and $p>1$, \bdnl{t(v)} \t ( v ) = 2\n (1 +|e(v)|^2)^{p-2 \over 2}e(v). \edn The linearly dependent case $p=2$ is the {\it Newtonian fluid}, which is described by the Navier-Stokes equation, the special case of (\ref{NS1})--(\ref{NS2}) below.
-On the other hand, both the {\it shear thinning} ($p<2$) and the {\it shear thickening} ($p>2$) cases are considered in many fields in science and engineering.
-For example, shear thinning fluids are used for automobile engine oil and pipeline for crude oil transportation, while applications of shear thickening fluids can be found in modeling of body armors and automobile four wheels driving systems.
+The linearly dependent case $p=2$ is the \textit{Newtonian fluid}, which is described by the Navier--Stokes equation, the special case of~(\ref{NS1}) and~(\ref{NS2}) below.
+On the other hand, both the \textit{shear thinning} ($p<2$) and the \textit{shear thickening} ($p>2$) cases are considered in many fields in science and engineering.
+For example, shear thinning fluids are used for automobile engine oil and pipeline for crude oil transportation, while applications of shear thickening fluids can be found in modeling of body armor and automobile four wheel driving systems.

+We now explain the outline of the present paper before going through precise definitions; cf. Sections~\ref{secfunct}--\ref{secGal} below.
+The velocity field of the fluid $X_t\dvtx\T^d \ra\R^d$ at time $t>0$, given $X_0$ is described by the following SPDE: